raja21068/ReplyWise-Local/README.md

   <img src="images/2.png" alt="ReplyWise Local dashboard preview" width="100%">
 </p>

-ReplyWise Local is a local-first communication co-pilot for WhatsApp and Telegram.
+ReplyWise Local is a local-first communication co-pilot for WhatsApp, Telegram, and experimental WeChat browser sessions.
 It watches incoming messages through browser/session agents, analyzes the conversation context, decides whether replying is actually a good idea, generates safe reply options, and sends only after manual approval.

 The product is designed for **free-cost operation**: